-Indigenous women in Colombia have historically been victims of sexual violence (SV) and gender-based violence (GBV) in a context marked by the armed conflict, post-conflict and currently the pandemic of COVID 19.
-The main objective is to implement the Intercultural School of Justice of indigenous women of the Caribbean, focused on the identification and documentation of cases of SV and GBV related to the armed conflict in a report of the 2 participating peoples (Arhuaco and Wiwa).
+Indigenous women in Colombia have historically been victims of sexual violence (SV) and gender-based violence (GBV) in a context marked by the armed conflict, the post-conflict and currently the COVID 19 pandemic.
+The main objective is to implement the Intercultural School of Justice of the indigenous women of the Caribbean, focused on the identification and documentation of cases of SV and VBG related to the armed conflict in a report of the 2 participating peoples (Arhuaco and Wiwa).
 A report will be prepared on these cases, which will be used before national and international institutions, constituting a key input for the selection of cases for the Strategic Litigation of VS and VBS.
-Simultaneously, the forms of spiritual litigation specific to women and their peoples will be strengthened, a training process will be developed in SR and GBV, ordinary and everyday violence, and prevention and denunciation routes will be established to strengthen women's sexual and reproductive rights, with the support of the men involved, facilitated by the precedent and lessons learned by the network of indigenous Guatemalan women of Sepur Zarco.
+Simultaneously, the forms of spiritual litigation specific to women and their peoples will be strengthened, a training process will be developed in SV and VBG, ordinary and daily violence, and prevention and complaint routes will be established to strengthen the sexual and reproductive rights of women. women, with the support of the men involved, facilitated by the precedent and the lessons learned by the Guatemalan indigenous women's network of Sepur Zarco.

 |Effective start/end date||1/26/21 → 12/16/22|

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This project contributes towards the following SDG(s):

 Main Funding Source

 Explore the research topics touched on by this project.
 These labels are generated based on the underlying awards/grants.
 Together they form a unique fingerprint.